infinum/frontend-handbook/React/Getting started/Ecosystem.md

 ### Internationalization

-We use [polyglot-cli](https://www.npmjs.com/package/polyglot-cli) for managing translations and [react.i18next](https://react.i18next.com/) for implementing internationalization in React applications.
+We use [polyglot-cli](https://www.npmjs.com/package/polyglot-cli) for managing translations and [react-i18next](https://react.i18next.com/) with [next-i18next](https://www.npmjs.com/package/next-i18next) for implementing internationalization in React applications.

 Now that you have everything set and ready, you can start with the tutorials and official documentation explained in the [next chapter](/books/frontend/react/official-documentation).